 Research Highlights

-Shape-based Representation and Forecasting
+Shape-based Representation , Evaluation, Clustering, Classification, and Ensembles

+While there is great value in predicting these numerical targets to assess the burden of the disease, we argue that there is also value in communicating the future trend (description of the shape) of the epidemic.
 Instead of treating this as a classification problem (one out of n shapes), we define a transformation of the numerical forecasts into a shapelet-space representation.
 In this representation, each dimension corresponds to the similarity of the shape with one of the shapes of interest (a shapelet).
 We prove that this representation satisfies the property that two shapes that one would consider similar are mapped close to each other, and vice versa.
-We demonstrate that our representation is able to reasonably capture the trends in COVID-19 cases and deaths time-series.
 With this representation, we define an evaluation measure and a measure of agreement among multiple models.
 We also define the shapelet-space ensemble of multiple models which is the mean of the shapelet-space representation of all the models.
-We show that this ensemble is able to accurately predict the shape of the future trend for COVID-19 cases and trends.
+We show that this ensemble can accurately predict the shape of the future trend for COVID-19 cases and trends.
 We also show that the agreement between models can provide a good indicator of the reliability of the forecast.

 Training and inference on deep GNNs on large graphs are difficult due to computational complexity and lack of accuracy improvements with deeper layers.
 Subgraph-based methods to address training on large graphs exist, but they do not apply during inference, making inference the bottleneck.
 Such methods also do not address poor accuracy for deep networks due to "oversmoothing".
 We address the following challenges: (i) Developing subgraph-based schemes that apply to training and inference. (ii) Identifying good subgraph-sampling strategies. (iii) Pruning weights to reduce computations during inference.